lenanle333/Single-Page-Developer-Portfolio/README.md

 ## Description

-This project is a single-page portfolio website built with Next.js, TypeScript, and React.js.
+This project is a single-page portfolio website built with Next.js, TypeScript, React.js, and Sass.
 The goal of the project was to replicate a provided design as closely as possible while ensuring responsiveness across various devices.

 ### Notes